arago/hiro-graph-js/packages/hiro-graph-redux/README.md

-# Graph ORM middleware for redux.
+# `hiro-graph-redux`: Graph ORM redux middleware

-This is middleware/reducer combo, a custom `Token`, an action creator and some actions for redux that wraps the Graph ORM (`@arago/graph-orm`).
+This is middleware/reducer combo, a custom `Token`, an action creator and some actions for redux that wraps the Graph ORM (`hiro-graph-orm`).

 ## Documentation